jmslocum16/c2c-competition-guide/README.md

  2. You can just download the files.
  ![Dl Zip](https://user-images.githubusercontent.com/43589228/89078469-17e2c680-d34a-11ea-83a9-8f40917e1803.png)

- Then move them to the folder you designated for the game (I.E C2C_Contest), then unzip it.
+ Then move it to the folder you designated for the game (I.E C2C_Contest), then unzip it.
  ![unzip file](https://user-images.githubusercontent.com/43589228/89078464-17e2c680-d34a-11ea-873f-ec15c0e08ac7.PNG)

 Open the 'basic_program.py' file in IDLE by navigating to the folder where you saved the files.
 This is the file you will be modifying to create your program.